MasoSven/MKUV_wiki/lib/tpl/mindthedark/README.md

 | `__note_plugin_tip_color__`           | base color for note plugin `<tip>`|

 ## Localization
-The texts are translated into German and English.
+The texts are translated into German, English and Czech.
 Contributions are welcome.

 ## Status
 The plugin is currently used in about ~1% of DokuWiki installations.
 Almost no problems are reported.
 The current version is stable.